MCT-master/mct-master.github.io/_posts/2022-11-30-arvidf-transformer1.md

 So now that you have an idea of how I experienced it, here are my attempts to categorize it (based on my experience as an observer and the very thoughtful observations by the creator herself about the IMS):

-* It is an IMS, using advanced mapping (Machine Learning, Music Information Retrieval and specifically designed algorithms) of audio and motion capture data from a performer to create sounds (both through sound synthesis and in order to choose audio from a huge database of samples)
+* It is an IMS, using advanced many-to-many mappings (Machine Learning, Music Information Retrieval and specifically designed algorithms) of audio and motion capture data from a performer to create sounds (both through sound synthesis and in order to choose audio from a huge database of samples)

 * It is a visual generative system, using the input from the human performer (audio or motion capture) to decide on parameters for computer generated visuals.